phcode-dev/theme-template/README.md

 Please go to https://github.com/phcode-dev/phoenix/wiki/How-To-Write-Extensions-And-Themes for more documentation/community support links.

 # Publishing your theme to the repository
-Once you have built your extension/theme, you can publish the extension to phcode.dev extension repository in a single step directly from this repo.
+Once you have built your extension/theme, you can publish the theme to phcode.dev extension repository in a single step directly from this repo.
 Please see publish section in this link for more details: https://github.com/phcode-dev/phoenix/wiki/How-To-Write-Extensions-And-Themes